 The Chairman of the Commission is Alan H. Jackson.
-Mr. Jackson graduated from the University of Georgia School of Environmental Design with a Bachelor's Degree in Landscape Architecture, Land Planning and Engineering and has worked as a landscape architect on Hilton Head Island for many years.
-Mr. Jackson has served the District as a commissioner for over 27 years, with the last three of those years served as the Chairman.
+Mr. Jackson graduated from the University of Georgia School of Environmental Design with a Bachelor's Degree in Landscape Architecture, Land Planning and Engineering and has worked as a landscape architect on the Island for many years.
+Mr. Jackson has served the District as a commissioner for over 29 years, with the last three of those years served as the Chairman.

 The General Manager of the District is Papu Tafao.
 Mr. Tafao has served as General Manager of the District since July 2021.
-Mr. Tafao was hired by the District in 1996 as a Wastewater Operator and served the District in the roles of Senior Operator from 1998 - 2002, Wastewater Treatment Plant Supervisor from 2002-2012, Environmental Compliance and Information Technology Manager from 2012-2017 and Operations Manager from 2020 - 2021.
-Mr. Tafao attended Clemson University School of Engineering as well the U.S. Navy Nuclear Power School taking courses in nuclear physics and mathematics.
+Mr. Tafao was hired by the District in 1996 as a Wastewater Operator and served the District in the roles of Senior Operator from 1998-2002, Wastewater Treatment Plant Supervisor from 2002-2012, Environmental Compliance and Information Technology Manager from 2012-2017 and Operations Manager from 2020-2021.
+Mr. Tafao attended Clemson University School of Engineering as well the United States Navy Nuclear Power School.

 The Operations Manager of the District is Eddie Nettles.
 Mr. Nettles has served as Operations Manager since June 2021.
-Mr. Nettles was hired by the District in 1987 as an Installation and Repair Technician and became a Reverse Osmosis operator in 2000.
+Mr. Nettles was originally hired by the District in 1987 as an Installation and Repair Technician and became a Reverse Osmosis operator in 2000.
 Mr. Nettles served the District in the role of Reverse Osmosis Plant Supervisor from 2011-2021.

 The District's Finance Director is Tamara Munson.
-Ms. Munson has been with the District since September 2019 and is a Certified Public Accountant in South Carolina.
-Prior to that Ms. Munson was the Chief Financial Officer for a local Georgia county government and a governmental financial statement auditor for a certified public accounting firm.
-Ms. Munson holds a Bachelor's Degree in Accounting from Georgia Southwestern, a Bachelor's Degree in Finance from Campbell University and a Master's Degree in Leadership and Business Management from Georgia Southern.
+Ms. Munson has been with the District since September 2019 and is a Certified Public Accountant.
+Prior to 2019, Ms. Munson was the Chief Financial Officer for a local Georgia county government and a governmental financial statement auditor for a certified public accounting firm.
+Ms. Munson holds a Bachelor's Degree in Accounting from Georgia Southwestern State University, a Bachelor's Degree in Finance from Campbell University and a Master's Degree in Leadership and Business Management from Georgia Southern University.